tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server

-Easy connect to HuggingFace Gradio Spaces.
+Connect to [HuggingFace Spaces](https://huggingface.co/) with minimial configuration needed.

 Minimal configuration needed, simply add your spaces to the arguments and go!

 If no spaces are specified, connects to `black-forest-labs/FLUX.1-schnell` image generator by default.

 ## Basic setup